-Variables in VersaPro have a Length specification.
+VersaPro variables have a length specification.
 Length is the number of elements for the given array variable.
 In the driver, this element count can be used to create tags in two ways.
 The first is to create an array tag with data in a row x column format.
-The second is an expanded group of tags, Length in number.
-The following information applies for variables with a Length > 1.
+The second is an expanded group of tags, length in number.
+The following applies for variables with a length > 1.

-Array Tag
+Array Tags

 Since VersaPro arrays are 1-dimensional, the number of columns is always 1.
 Thus, an array tag would have the following syntax: <array variable>[#rows = Length].
-This single array tag would retrieve Length elements starting at the base address defined in <array variable>.
-The data will return formatted in array form for use in HMIs that support arrays.
+This single array tag would retrieve length elements starting at the base address defined in <array variable>.
+The data will come back formatted in array form for use in HMI's that support arrays.